 The Old Vicarage in Selmeston stands on or close to the site occupied by a clergy house for many centuries.
-The first recorded vicar, John Bontynge, is known to have been here by 1350, which was the twenty-third year of the reign of King Edward III and the year that the country was ravaged by the Black Death.
+The first recorded vicar, John Bontynge, is known to have been here by 1350, which was the twenty-third year of the reign of King Edward III and a year when the country was ravaged by the Black Death.
 Bontynge survived the outbreak and continued at Selmeston for a further thirty-six years, making him one of the longest-serving incumbents of the living.
 Between his death in 1386 and the outbreak of Civil War in England, Selmeston had twenty-two parsons, including John Serlys, who was deprived of his living in 1442-43 for maintaining a lewd relationship with one of his servant girls.

 John Wilshaw, a staunch Royalist, who was inducted in 1638, was deprived of his living during the Protectorate and replaced by a supporter of Oliver Cromwell, Martin Fist.
 The latter died in 1653 and was replaced by Robert Sybson, another puritan who was nonetheless allowed to retain his living after the Restoration.